BingluCS/simply_sz/README.md

 Although using $d_i-med$ for each value can obtain more accurate minimum number of required mantissa bits, the final sequence of the compressed bits for different normalized values $d_i-med$ will likely have different lengths, such that we cannot recover the normalized values based on the mixed sequence of bits.
 In SZ, using $radius$  computes the required mantissa bits for each value to fix the number of bits required. $(radius=(max(d_i)-min(d_i))/2 \ge d_i-med)$

+Unpredictable values that are truncated certain tails, called binary processed values, will be further compressed to minimize the sizes.
+The main measure is to byte-match the truncated tails with the previous truncated tails, which generates three arrays representing the number of bytes that are the same as the previous binary processed value, the bytes that are different from the previous binary left over, and the remaining bits (the number of bits in the binary processed value is not always divisible by one byte or eight bits).

 ### Tips